Awards for Faculty/Student Mentored Research

 of any work or other materials used in the display.

-school at the discretion of the College.
+to the presenter’s school at the discretion of the College.

 Both the content of the research/creative activity and the quality of the actual displayed materials are factors in the decision process.
-Applicants are therefore strongly encouraged to carefully proof all submitted and displayed work!
+Applicants are therefore strongly encouraged to carefully proof all submitted and displayed work.
 Also remember that a successful presentation depends on how information is conveyed to the audience.